justisGipson/google_cert/troubleshooting_and_debugging/week_three/README.md

 * What you did to fix the issue and what needs to be done to prevent the problem from happening again

+Depending on the size of the issue and the number of people affected, this summary could just be the last update to the bug or ticket that you use to keep track of your work, or it could be a full postmortem.

 ---

 ### Writing Effective Postmortems

 **Postmortems** are documents that describe details of incidence to help us learn from our mistakes.

 The goal of postmortems is to learn from what happened to prevent the same issue from happening again.

 In general a postmortem should include: